GilanRanger/ConstantStorms/README.md

 # ConstantStorms
-A Sailwind Mod that makes the storms so large they always affect the player.
+A Sailwind Mod that makes a storm's radius so large it always affects the player.